scheuchzer/smarkdown/smarkdown-location-webapp/src/main/resources/smarkdown/locations/locationWebapp.md

 ### Enable Webapp lookups

-To enable a Webapp location add an ``web-inf`` url to the configuration.
+To enable a Webapp location add an ``webap`` url to the configuration.

 Syntax:
 ```bash